qyl27/ServerLinks/README.md

 # ServerLinks
 Show your server links in the client pause screen.
+It is the new features in 1.21, but not disclosed in vanilla.

+Now supported both Velocity and Spigot (and its forks).

 ## Requirements
 - Minecraft >= 1.21
+- Spigot only
   - ProtocolLib >= 5.1.0

 ## Configurations

+### Spigot
+File name: `config.yml`

 ```yaml
 server-links:
   # Client known types: